FNNDSC/fnndsc/js/rev/README.md

 ```
 To test your install, if you have a LAMP instance running correctly, you should be able to access the viewer without data on http://yourIPaddress/rev/viewer/

+You can directly go to the "Data handling" part.

 ## Development version

 ### Get `npm/node`